Skip to content

 The Introspect Endpoint

-The /token/introspect endpoint is a back channel endpoint that revokes an existing token.
-The introspect endpoint requires the TokenRepository#getByAccessToken method to introspect token_type_hint=access_token.
+The /token/introspect endpoint is a back channel endpoint that returns the active state and metadata of a given token (per RFC 7662).
+It does not revoke tokens — for revocation use the /token/revoke endpoint.
+The introspect endpoint requires the TokenRepository#getByAccessToken method to introspect access tokens.

 • Implementing this endpoint is optional

-• This endpoint requires TokenRepository#getByAccessToken to be defined if using token_type_hint=access_token
+• This endpoint requires TokenRepository#getByAccessToken to be defined to introspect access tokens

 app.post("/token/introspect", async (req: Express.Request, res: Express.Response) => {